vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 <img src="images_bottle_hack/z10_cleaning_hose_connection.jpg" alt="Z10 cleaning milk hose" height="100px" style="float:right;margin-left:15px">
 </a>
 I want to use an original milk bottle from the supermarket as a milk supply for my Jura machine.
-Based on the same principal of the original Jura hose and how the original Jura milk container works. this way I still can use the original hose to clean the milk system.
+Based on the same principle of the original Jura hose and how the original Jura milk container works. this way I can still use the original hose to clean the milk system.
 And easily attach and detach the milk bottle.

 I want to screw a normal milk bottle top with a compatible Jura milk connector.